 Yes, like other members of the Cichlidae family, they are aggressive and extremely territorial.

-Black Convict Cichlids get their name from their appearance of white and black stripes.
-They are also referred to as the Zebra Cichlid.
+Convict cichlids get their name from their appearance of white and black stripes.
+They are also referred to as the zebra cichlid.

-As an adult they will have 8/9 black stripes across the length of its gray body.
+As adults, they will have 8/9 black stripes across the length of their gray bodies.
 The males will have larger anal and dorsal fins, whilst females will be smaller with more coloration.

 Whilst the majority of them are black, due to selective breeding you can now find, pink, white and gold varieties.
 Pink ones are increasingly common and have a pink/yellow body with no vertical stripes.

 Interestingly all Convict Cichlids are monomorphic so you’ll need to wait until they are sexually matured to tell the difference between males and females (more on this later).